By Indonesia specialist Rael

 There are a number of different ways to explore some of the 17,000 islands that make up Indonesia by boat.

 You can ply the azure waters around the coast on an island-hopping tour, or cruise through the river network of the Tanjung Puting National Park in search of the country's most famous resident: the orangutan.
 Cruising in Indonesia is an efficient, cost-effective and rewarding way to travel and in many areas this is the only way to explore the islands.

 Take a two night river cruise to find orangutans

-This remote region is home to the Camp Leakey rehabilitation centre for orangutans, many of which can be viewed at its numerous feeding stations.
+This remote region is home to the Camp Leakey rehabilitation center for orangutans, many of which can be viewed at its numerous feeding stations.
 This is the main reason for a cruise here and the excitement builds the night before you visit the camp.
 As you glide through the waterways you’ll hear the animals calling to each other in the distance.